 and Business Services (+3,400); Trade, Transportation, and Utilities (+2,300); Manufacturing (+1,200); Construction (+900); and Other Services (+800).
 Other increases were seen in Information (+200) and Natural Resources and Mining (+100).
 Drops were reported in Government (-9,900) and Education and Health Services (-1,900) as public and private educational institutions continue their usual summer decline.

 Since June 2013, not-seasonally adjusted non-farm jobs were up 41,600.
 Robust annual gains came from Professional and Business Services (+11,300); Leisure and Hospitality (+7,600); Manufacturing (+7,400); Trade, Transportation, and Utilities (+6,200); and Education and Health Services (+6,200).
 Government (+3,100); Construction (+1,800); and Information (+600) also had upticks.
 Financial Activities (-2,000) and Other Services (-600) registered declines over the year.

-For the full employment situation, including county-level data, visit the DEW website.
+For the complete employment situation, including county-level data, visit dew.sc.gov.